 The story of this unnamed woman appears near the end of her father’s story (see Judg 11:1–12:7).
 Its position, as well as the events that it narrates, suggests that it functions primarily, though not necessarily solely, as a further explication of the character of her father.
 It is, further, one of the most enigmatic stories in the Hebrew Bible.

 The daughter of Pharaoh did not follow her father’s wicked ways, but rather converted and ceased worshiping idols.
-She was highly praised by the Rabbis, and the midrash includes her among the devout women converts: Hagar, Asenath, Zipporah, Shiphrah, Puah, the daughter of Pharaoh, Rahab, Ruth and Jael wife of Heber the Kenite (Midrash Tadshe, Ozar ha-Midrashim [ed.
+She was highly praised by the Rabbis, and the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash includes her among the devout women converts: Hagar, Asenath, Zipporah, Shiphrah, Puah, the daughter of Pharaoh, Rahab, Ruth and Jael wife of Heber the Kenite (Midrash Tadshe, Ozar ha-Midrashim [ed.
 Eisenstein], p.
 474).
 The midrash specifically praised the daughter of Pharaoh for her rescue of Moses, thereby aiding in the exodus of all the Israelites from Egypt.
 Moses was raised in her home, by a woman who believed in God.
 She radiated warmth and loved him as if he were her own son, and accordingly was richly rewarded: she married Caleb son of Jephunneh and joined the people of Israel.
 Some midrashim attest to her longevity and claim that she entered the Garden of Eden while still alive.

 When the men of Sodom demand sexual relations with two messengers from God, Lot, who has given the messengers hospitality, offers his two daughters to the men of Sodom instead.
 The daughters are living with their parents and have not had sexual relations with any man (19:8), although they are apparently betrothed (19:24).
 Lot’s offer indicates that, at least from the perspective of the men who produced the text, a father might find it less shameful to allow his own daughters to become objects of forced sexual relations than to allow male visitors to become such objects (compare Judg 19:24).
 Lot’s daughters are spared this fate, however, and escape with their father before Sodom is destroyed.